uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 On an Uyuni Server a taskomatic job is responsible to fetch and prepare the data from the main Uyuni Database and insert them into the Reporting Database.
-The job should be written that Uyuni and Reporting Database could be on different Hosts.
+The job should be written in a way, that Uyuni and Reporting Database could be on different Hosts.

 Keeping the code which insert the data into the reporting DB in sync with the Reporting Database Schema is a requirement.

+Implementing a taskomatic simple java job should be sufficient as we need only one task which run at a certain point in time.

 ## Collecting Data on the Hub